A Blueprint for Learning Anatomy for Yoga Teaching

 Reprinted with permission from BareBones Yoga.

 Karen has her B.S. in Rehabilitation Counseling from Boston University and her Master’s in Health Care Administration from Simmons College.
-She is an Experienced Registered Yoga Teacher, a Yoga Alliance Continuing Education Provider and she trains teachers via her two premier programs, The Blueprint Learning Program, and The Bare Bones Yoga Teacher Mentorship Program.
+She is an Experienced Registered Yoga Teacher, a Yoga Alliance Continuing Education Provider, and was one of the first Certified Baptiste Yoga Teachers.

 Recent articles